doonfrs/pluto_grid_plus/README.md

 # PlutoGrid Plus for flutter - v8.4.10

+Please star ⭐⭐⭐⭐⭐ the repo if you find this package useful.

 `PlutoGrid` is a `DataGrid` that can be operated with the keyboard in various situations such as moving cells.
 It is developed with priority on the web and desktop.